 "It honestly doesn't matter what star you're ranked," Sam said.
 "As long as you have a good motor, you can play football and love the game, I think you can be one of the top people in the nation."

 On the field, Sam is a no-nonsense leader.
 His motor never stops, and teammates describe him with nearly every macho adjective possible.
 He's a monster.
 He's an animal.
 As Ealy told Palmer, he's a warrior with a limitless work ethic:

 He’s a warrior and he’s going to keep going and going and going.
 That’s what our coaches preach for us when we’re out there on the field.
 You get tired out there, but the thing is other players are getting tired too.
 Whoever keeps going and going the most will reap the reward.

 Sam may also be the poster child for the dichotomy between who a player is on the field and who he is off.
 The warrior, the monster, the animal is also the comedian and the singer.
-He's the guy who "creates a remix to any song," defensive end Shane Ray told Palmer, and will spend an entire practice belting it out.
+He's the guy who "creates a remix to any song," defensive end Shane Ray said, and will spend an entire practice belting it out.
 He's also the teammate who recognizes that football is just a game.
-He constantly interacted with Missouri fans and alumni, consistently kept teammates relaxed and loose during practice and played with an infectious joy.
+He interacted with Missouri fans and alumni, consistently kept teammates relaxed and loose during practice and played with an infectious joy.